Alexander Haig: Later life, health, and death

 In 1980 Haig had a double heart bypass operation.

 After leaving the Reagan White House, Haig took a seat on the MGM board of directors in an effort to cultivate a film career.
 He supervised the development of John Milius' Red Dawn (1984) and made significant changes to it.
 While heading a consulting firm in the 1980s and 1990s, he served as a director for various struggling businesses, including computer manufacturer Commodore International.
 He also served as a founding corporate director of America Online.

 Haig was the host for several years of the television program World Business Review.
 At the time of his death, he was the host of 21st Century Business, with each program a weekly business education forum that included business solutions, expert interview, commentary, and field reports.
 Haig was co-chairman of the American Committee for Peace in the Caucasus, along with Zbigniew Brzezinski and Stephen J. Solarz.
 He was also member of the Washington Institute for Near East Policy (WINEP) board of advisers.

-On January 5, 2006, Haig participated in a meeting at the White House of former secretaries of defense and state to discuss U.S. foreign policy with Bush administration officials.
-On May 12, 2006, Haig participated in a second White House meeting with 10 former secretaries of state and defense.
+On 5 January 2006, Haig participated in a meeting at the White House of former secretaries of defense and state to discuss U.S. foreign policy with Bush administration officials.
+On 12 May 2006, Haig participated in a second White House meeting with 10 former secretaries of state and defense.
 The meeting included briefings by Donald Rumsfeld and Condoleezza Rice and was followed by a discussion with President George W. Bush.
 Haig's memoirs—Inner Circles: How America Changed The World—were published in 1992.

-On February 19, 2010, a hospital spokesman revealed that the 85-year-old Haig had been hospitalized at Johns Hopkins Hospital in Baltimore since January 28 and remained in critical condition.
+On 19 February 2010, a hospital spokesman revealed that the 85-year-old Haig had been hospitalized at Johns Hopkins Hospital in Baltimore since January 28 and remained in critical condition.
 On February 20, Haig died at the age of 85, from complications from a staphylococcal infection that he had prior to admission.
-According to The New York Times, his brother, Frank Haig, said the Army was coordinating a mass at Fort Myer in Washington and an interment at Arlington National Cemetery, but both had to be delayed by about two weeks owing to the wars in Afghanistan and Iraq.
-A Mass of Christian Burial was held at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., on March 2, 2010.
-Eulogies were given by Henry Kissinger and Sherwood D. Goldberg.
+According to The New York Times, his brother, Frank Haig, said the Army was coordinating a mass at Fort Myer in Washington, D.C., and an interment at Arlington National Cemetery, but both had to be delayed by about two weeks owing to the wars in Afghanistan and Iraq.
+A Mass of Christian Burial was held at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., on 2 March 2010.
+Eulogies were given by Henry Kissinger and long-time aide Sherwood D. Goldberg.

 President Barack Obama said in a statement that "General Haig exemplified our finest warrior–diplomat tradition of those who dedicate their lives to public service."
 Secretary of State Hillary Clinton described Haig as a man who "served his country in many capacities for many years, earning honor on the battlefield, the confidence of presidents and prime ministers, and the thanks of a grateful nation."